mariobgallardo-de/bees_breweries_case/README.md

 - **Support for multiple runs per day**
   When enabled, multiple ingestion runs can occur within the same day, each identified by a unique `run_id`.

+**Lifecycle Management:**
+A storage‑level lifecycle policy is applied to the `bronze/openbrewerydb/` prefix, automatically deleting Bronze data older than 30 days.

 ---

 ### 🥈 Silver Layer — Standardized & Validated